 - Stop vibration when air no longer escapes from the concrete and/or the concrete surface develops a sheen.

 - Don't turn on the vibrator until the tip is fully submerged.

-- For small jobs consider using a lightweight portable vibrator
+- Consider using a lightweight portable vibrator for small jobs.

 - Do not force the vibrator into the concrete; it can be caught by rebar, the reinforcing steel.